Parrot-Developers/sequoia-ptpy/README.md

 not work with all USB controllers in cameras today.
 In some operating systems, it might be necessary to be `root` in order to access USB devices directly.

+For the USB transport, the `_shutdown` method is provided to explicitly release the USB interface.
+At the end of the Python interpreter session this will happen automatically.

 # Extensions

 ## State of the art